alotau/DatabaseAutoCompleteLibrary/README.md

 I've had several apps where I needed a custom AutoCompleteTextView that was backed by a database.
 It always seemed like more work than it should have been.
 I finally condensed my code and made an Android library project out of it.

 There is not too much code to look through if you are interested.
-However as a quick overview, here's how you might use it:
+However as a quick overview, here's how you might use it in the onCreate method of your main activity:

 ```java
 String dbName = "my.db";